 Assessment items will be moderated to ensure consistency and equity.
 Moderation of assessment items will include all failed submissions and a selection of other graded assessment items in each cohort in adherence with the Faculty of Health guidelines.

-This is a hurdle requirement as the scheduled laboratories provide clinical skill development required to completed the clinical skills assessment and meet the learning outcomes of this unit.
+This is a hurdle requirement as the scheduled laboratories provide clinical skill development required to complete the clinical skills assessment and meet the learning outcomes of this unit.

 Required IT skills